padiks/flask-books-library/README.md

 **A modular and scalable Flask web application for managing books and categories**

-Frontend is a flexible shell, backend is a robust engine.

 The repository includes a **sample SQLite database (`db.sqlite3`)** with preloaded tables and test data.

 Available login credentials: